MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 IaaS | | PaaS
 Servers, file systems, networking | | Present runtimes, managed services

-Kubernetes Engine is like IaaS in that it saves you infrastructure shores.
+Kubernetes Engine is like IaaS in that it saves you infrastructure chores.
 Kubernetes Engine is like PaaS in that it was built with the need of developers in mind.

 #### 5.1.1.
 Containers